NikolayRag/typeTodo/README.rst

 -------------------------

 6.1.
-       as NO (no) consistency checking is performed between db and source files with ``//todo`` comments, any ``//todo`` editing except of that in source files with sublime will easily make things inconsistent and unpredictable
+       As NO (no) consistency checking is performed between db and source files, any ``//todo`` comments editing outside Sublime will easily make things inconsistent and unpredictable.

-6.2.
+       Also all changes to comments are flushed to database without saving source file itself.
-       All changes to comment are flushed to db instantly and implicitly at each keystroke typed.
        Reload file without save will result in inconsistence.
        This behavior will remain till synchronizing back FROM database will be done

-6.3.
+6.2.
        creating ``//todo XXXX:`` by defining XXXX explicitly will overwrite or create that specified XXXX task in database